Software development courses

 - UNIX® and Linux® file processing and security.

 - Various methods for building interactive user interfaces.

-Taking online programming classes can help strengthen your current skills or allow you to branch out into new areas.
+Taking online software development classes can help strengthen your current skills or allow you to branch out into new areas.
 You can take individual courses over topics of interest or apply use the credit toward one of our degree plans.
 If you want to use credit earned with us at an outside institution, you must first check with them to see if the credit is transferable.